BillmanH/brandy.py/README.md

 You will see that ‘queries’ in query_groups is a dict of queries by id.
 You can pull out the individual queries using get_query_children(query_groups, query_id) in order to pull out a specific query.
 Note that, in the context of the API, Brandwatch considers a ‘channel’ and a ‘query’ as pretty much the same thing.

+When you are getting rows of mentions, each mention has a column ‘categories’ and ‘tags’ that contain an array of ids that are attributed to each mention.
+The rules, category and tags functions will give you the needed list of those ids.

+rules = get_rules(project_id,access_token)
+categories = get_categories(project_id,access_token)
+tags = cat_tags(categories,cat_name)

+Querying data:

+Once you have the access token, project id, query id, start date and end date you can pull data in any format.
+I have broken this process into two functions: the first will concatenate all of these items into a single http string.
+The second will send that string to newapi.brandwatch.com and return the json file.
+Because different queries have very different hierarchy structures I return the raw json and then convert it to a Pandas DataFrame in my own code.

+request_URL = get_mentions_query_URL('2013-10-30', '2015-10-30',project_id,query_id,access_token,False)

+Then send the request via:

+myJson = get_mentions_data(request_URL)

+Most of my queries have the two functions nested together:

+myJson = get_mentions_data(get_mentions_query_URL('2013-10-30', '2015-10-30',project_id, query_ids[n],access_token,False))

+It can often be wasteful of time and bandwidth to make too many mention queries.
+I strongly recommend making aggregated queries whenever possible.
+Brandwatch makes it possible to break down the data in an amazing number of ways that will save you a lot of local processing time.
+Using the get_volume_data function you can specify the dimensions that you want and the returned json file will have the data that you are looking for.

+myJson = get_volume_data(start_date,end_date,demension_1, demension_2 ,project_id,query_id,access_token)

+The full list of dimensions is available in the Brandwatch API User’s Guide.